 The focus of Literacy Volunteers of Otsego and Delaware Counties (LVODC) is on recruiting, training and supporting volunteer tutors and matching them with adults in need of basic reading and writing or English as a second language.
 Tutors and students meet at a public location and a time most convenient for them.
 All contact between the tutors, students and LVODC remains strictly confidential.

 Adults who seek our program services do so for a variety of reasons.
 They may have difficulty finding or keeping a job or may not be able to read materials encountered on a daily basis.
 Some may want to read to their children or help them with their homework.
 Others may simply want to read and write letters to family or friends.
 Whatever the reason, the doors to literacy and reading and writing are opened by volunteers who are willing to set aside a few hours a week to help another adult in need.

 The tutor/student relationship involves support, encouragement, sharing of successes, and, most of all, a lasting friendship.
 Students not only gain knowledge and become proficient in reading and writing, but also experience enhanced self-esteem and self-confidence.
 Equally important, the tutor experiences learning and growth and discovers self-satisfaction in sharing the gift of reading and writing with another human being.
 Literacy Volunteer tutors do make a difference in the lives of their students.

-- Engage your organization in a fundraiser benefiting LVOD
+Engage your organization in a fundraiser benefiting LVODC